Summer Fun: Just Like in the Vanderbilts’ Day

 Whether they stayed on Biltmore Estate or traveled to a nearby scenic spot, picnicking for the Vanderbilts and their guests was a much more extravagant outdoor activity that included dining with real china and glassware and sitting atop cushions beneath a tent or shade.

-Today’s guests are invited to head out and enjoy a more modest picnic on the estate grounds.
-Enjoy our great outdoors when you pack your own picnic (see policies) or set out with some grab-and-go items from one of our estate shops or restaurants to enjoy.
+How You Can Experience This: You are invited to head out and enjoy a more modest picnic on the estate grounds.
+Enjoy our great outdoors when you pack your own picnic (see policies) or set out with a chilled bottle of Biltmore Wine and some perfectly paired snacks from one of our estate shops or restaurants to enjoy.
+You can also find a good spot to relax, listen to live music, and hang out with friends and family in Antler Hill Village.

-Afternoon tea at Biltmore is a treasured tradition inspired by the Vanderbilt family.
+Afternoon tea at Biltmore was a treasured tradition for the Vanderbilt family.
 Imagine stepping into a world where time slows down, where the art of conversation is as carefully crafted as the menu itself.
-In this grand setting, surrounded by priceless artworks and antiques, you’re not just enjoying a refreshment – you’re savoring a slice of history.
+In this grand setting, surrounded by priceless artworks and antiques, you’re not just enjoying a refreshment—you’re savoring a slice of history.

 Archival photo of a group of men and women, plus two large dogs, having afternoon tea at Biltmore House